Hsn37/MazeQLearning/README.md

     pip install matplotlib
     pip install numpy

+Note: people using anaconda replace 'pip' with 'conda', and use the anaconda prompt, instead of cmd.

 The file Data.xlsx contains the Q table after the AI identified the shortest path.
 The file also contains a better representation of the rewards and states arrays.